Concordium/concordium-rosetta/README.md

 Depending on the situation, a submitted invalid transaction may or may not ever get included in a block.
-Generally speaking, if the transaction is signed correctly and the sender is able to pay a fee, the transaction will be applied in a failed state.
+Generally speaking, if the transaction is signed correctly and the sender is able to pay a fee, then the transaction will be applied in a failed state.
 Otherwise it is silently rejected.

 For example, if the wrong keys are provided, then the transaction will silently disappear.
 If, on the other hand, the receiver doesn't exist or the sender has insufficient funds,